COVESA/cdsp/examples/remotivelabs-feeder/README.md

   -o, --output_mode {iotdb,information-layer}
-                        Output sent to iotdb or information-layer -i, --id ID           ID to which signals are related to (only information-layer mode)
+                        Output sent to iotdb or information-layer -i, --id ID           ID to which signals are related to (only information-layer mode) -ilu, --information_layer_url INFORMATION_LAYER_URL
+                        URL of the information layer.
+If not provided ws://localhost:8080 will be used.

 ```
 Tip: To avoid displaying RemotiveLabs Broker secrets on the command line you can pass them using export variables, e.g:
 ```